US judge blocks Kennedy’s efforts to overhaul US vaccine policy

 The judge wrote “on this point there are glaring gaps,” with “even under the most generous reading, only six appear to have any meaningful expertise in vaccines.”

+The Independent Medical Alliance, a group affiliated with ACIP memember Dr. Kirk Milhoan, called the ruling “judicial overreach to the extreme” and claimed that the judge in the case “arbitrarily changed the rules without legal precedent.”

+This isn’t the final decision in the case, but it is a pause on government action while the rest of the case is sorted.
+Appeals aren’t likely to move to another court until the rest of the case is decided, said Hughes, the AAP’s lawyer.

-The lawsuit was initially brought by the AAP, the American Public Health Association, the American College of Physicians, the Infectious Diseases Society of America, the Society for Maternal-Fetal Medicine, the Massachusetts Public Health Association, the Massachusetts Chapter of the American Academy of Pediatrics and a handful of individuals.
+The lawsuit was initially brought by the AAP, the American Public Health Association, the American College of Physicians, the Infectious Diseases Society of America, the Society for Maternal-Fetal Medicine, the Massachusetts Public Health Association, the Massachusetts Chapter of the American Academy of Pediatrics and a handful of individuals in July after Kennedy made changes to recommendations for Covid-19 vaccines also without input from ACIP.

+Richard Hughes, the lead attorney for AAP, said in a briefing Monday that it was unclear what the ruling means in relation to the Covid vaccine changes.

+In general Hughes said that he was “absolutely elated with the judge’s ruling.”

 The-CNN-Wire